 Fundamental electronic memory circuit design and application

 Module 8.
-Registers, Counters, and the Seven-segment Display
+Counters, Clock Dividers, and the Seven-Segment Display

 Sequential components including counters and registers, and their applications